Pooja-Dhuri/Pooja-Dhuri/README.md

 I'm a Full-Stack Developer 💻!
 </h2>

-As a MERN stack developer Proficient in developing full-stack web applications using MongoDB, ExpressJS, ReactJS, and NodeJS.
+MERN Stack Developer proficient in developing web applications using MongoDB, ExpressJS, ReactJS, and NodeJS.
 Have worked on various projects that involve designing and implementing complex software solutions to meet business requirements.

 ### 🤝 Connect with me: